Howe Correspondence of Unipotent Characters for a Finite Symplectic/Even-orthogonal Dual Pair: Finite Howe Correspondence of Unipotent Characters

 \subsection{Deligne-Lusztig virtual characters}

-The set of irreducible characters of $G$ is denoted by $\cale(G)$ where an irreducible character means the character of an irreducible representation of $G$.
+The set of irreducible characters of a finite group $G$ is denoted by $\cale(G)$ where an irreducible character means the character of an irreducible representation of $G$.
 The space $\calv(G)$ of (complex-valued) class functions on $G$ is an inner product space and $\cale(G)$ forms an orthonormal basis of $\calv(G)$.

-If $\bfG$ is a connected classical group, let $R_{\bfT,\theta}=R_{\bfT,\theta}^\bfG$ denote the \emph{Deligne-Lusztig virtual character} of $G$ with respect to a rational maximal torus $\bfT$ and an irreducible character $\theta\in\cale(T)$ where $T=\bfT^F$.
+If $\bfG$ is a connected classical group, let $R_{\bfT,\theta}=R_{\bfT,\theta}^\bfG$ denote the \emph{Deligne-Lusztig (virtual) character} of $G$ with respect to a rational maximal torus $\bfT$ and an irreducible character $\theta\in\cale(T)$ where $T=\bfT^F$.
 If $\bfG=\rmO_n^\epsilon$, then we define